Brad Pitt And Angelina Jolie Documentary Reveals Dark Secrets, Filmmaker Insists Stars Estranged A Year Before Public Split

-Brad Pitt and Angelina Jolie have been a hot topic in the tabloids for months now, while rumors swirled prior to their split that there was trouble brewing between the pair and then due to the announcement made by Jolie that she was in fact filing for divorce from the Allied star in September.
+Brad Pitt and Angelina Jolie had been a hot topic in the tabloids for months prior to their split while rumors swirled that there was trouble brewing between the pair.
+Then Jolie made the announcement that she was, in fact, filing for divorce from the Allied star in September.

 Reasons for Angelina Jolie and Brad Pitt’s break-up to be laid bare in new documentary https://t.co/3QmNfL49Po pic.twitter.com/oFRf00ZAXV